NinadPatil66/PwC-PowerBI-Virtual-Experience-Program/README.md

 - Fibre-optic customers also seem to be unhappy with the service, almost 1300 customers have left within the last month.
 An in-depth study as to why the service is not performing up to the mark is the need of the hour.
 - One more area to focus your attention towards is your digital technology stack.
 The electronic check method seems to have been frequently failing, which may have frustrated the 1K users who used the Electronic check method.
 Also, try to figure out if there are any significant issues with other payment issues.
 Fixing them can help to a great extent.
 - Finally, explaining the benefits of having device protection will help in retaining a significant chunk of the customers.
-Working on the above points will help in retaining the customers and lowering your churn rate for the next month.
+Working on the above points will help in retaining customers and lowering your churn rate for the next month.
 ## PowerBI-Dashboard-3: Diversity and Inclusion